finalcut/wp-feedlist/readme.txt

 == Installation ==
 	INSTALLATION:

 	1.)
-Place the plugin (feedlist.php) in your wp-content/plugins/ directory.
+Place the plugin (feedlist.php) in your wp-content/plugins/feedlist directory. (create the feedlist directory if necessary)

 	2.)
 Edit feedlist.php and fill out the values in the CONFIGURATION section.